-Because a collector check on any one day is thought to be a snapshot of what has been going on for about the last 14 days, then the appropriate month to label as settlement may not be the nominal month.
+Because a collector check on any one day is thought to be a snapshot of what has been going on for about the last 14 days, the appropriate month to label as settlement may not be the nominal month.
 In standardisations prior to 2014, if the check took place up to the seventh of the month its catch was attributed to the previous month.
 This also avoids the situation where if a collector is checked on the first and last day of a month, there are two records for that month, but none for the previous or subsequent months.
 Nonetheless, it was decided by the RLWG that the nominal month should be used for standardisations.

-At three sites (Gisborne, Jackson Bay, and Moeraki) some pilot groups of collectors were dropped because of logistical reasons or for very low counts.
-For Jackson Bay and Moeraki even the best groups of collectors, after dropping of pilot groups, recorded very low counts (Forman et al. 2014, Appendix 1).
-To reduce the proportion of zero counts at some sites, the months used for the standardisation are restricted to those where counts are high (Table 2).
-In some fishing years the number of samples is low, and that year is dropped from the standardisation if the number of samples to the site is less than 10.
+At three sites (Gisborne, Jackson Bay, and Moeraki) some pilot groups of collectors were dropped because of logistical reasons or because they did not capture pueruli very well.
+For Jackson Bay and Moeraki even the best groups of collectors, after dropping of pilot groups, recorded very low pueruli count numbers.
+For example, for the JKB001 group of collectors zero counts are recorded about 60% of the time, and for the MOE002 and MOE007 group of collectors about 80% of the time (Forman et al. 2014, Appendix 1).
+To reduce the proportion of zero samples at some sites, the months used for the standardisation are restricted to those months where the proportion of non-zero counts are highest (Table 2).
+In some fishing years for a site, the total number of samples is low (less than 10), and that year is dropped from the standardisation.

 The annual index takes into account changes in collector location and sampling to date.
 A generalised linear model framework was used, in which the response (dependent) variable is the log of numbers of settlers per collector sample and a negative binomial distribution is used.
-For Kaikoura and Moeraki alternative distributions were investigated (quasi-Poisson, zero-inflated Poisson, zero-inflated negative binomial) and the negative binomial was chosen as the best.
+For Kaikoura and Moeraki alternative distributions were investigated (quasi-Poisson, zero-inflated Poisson, zero-inflated negative binomial) and the negative binomial was chosen as the best (Forman et al. 2016).
 In a previous standardisation for Gisborne alternative distributions were investigated and the negative binomial was chosen as the best (Forman et al. 2015).
 For the other sites the RLWG decided that the negative binomial distribution should be used.